Smung-Institute/set-jetter/README.md

 ## Scale
 Each card is unique in a deck of 81.
 A pair of cards determines a unique SET.
-There is only one third card in a deck that can make a SET with any two.
-There are `81*80 == 6480` possible SETs
+There is only one third card in a deck that can make a SET with any two. ~~There are `81*80 == 6480` possible SETs~~.
+This double-counts.
+Less.
+3240?
+Not a lot is the point.
+A tabular solution is easy.

 ## Card encoding